 If you possess emotional maturity, strong interpersonal skills and a commitment to community integration, the developmental services sector is looking for candidates like you.

-The program consists of 22 courses that are offered in Toronto.
-The courses are delivered in a variety of formats such as classroom, online and hybrid models.
+The program consists of 22 courses that are offered at the Lakes Campus and are delivered in a variety of formats including classroom instruction, online and hybrid models.

 Quick-Look Availability Scheduler